Do you want to get your first job as a web developer?

 Michele Heyward, founder of PositiveHire, notes that even when you’re changing careers, your past experience is valid.
 “Although a person doesn’t have experience in tech, their previous experience has value,” she says.
 “This is difficult for many women to understand, especially when it comes to creating their value proposition.”
 Even women who have been engineers can struggle with valuing their work history, Heyward says.

-No matter what you’ve done before, you can find ways to show how your work (and life) history is relevant and useful in tech.
+No matter what you’ve done before or how you identify, you can find ways to show how your work (and life) history is relevant and useful in tech.
 The important part is learning how to frame your past experience.

 We just published a guide to setting up your LinkedIn profile to make a career change, as well as an article on refreshing your professional online presence that can help you figure out how to tell your story and frame your work history.